vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### I need to reduce the number of keys in my KMS.
 How do I do that?

+In VCF 9.0 and newer you can use wrapping key feature to significantly reduce the number of keys stored in your KMS.
+However, you cannot turn that feature on for an existing key provider.
+You will need to create a new key provider and rekey into that.
+This process is also the same if you want to reduce your KMS usage to keys that are active in VCF.

-Create a new KMS partition.
+The process is to create a new KMS or KMS partition.
 Configure a new Standard Key Provider instance to use that KMS partition.
-Set the new key provider as the default key provider.
+Set this new key provider as the default key provider.
 Do a shallow rekey of all VMs and vSAN datastores, which will only migrate the active VMs to the new provider.

 There is a sample script available in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory that can be used to change key providers.